arangodb/docs/3.10/programs-arangodump-maskings.md

   The default value is the current system date and time.
 - `format` (string, _default: `""`_): the formatting string format is described in [DATE_FORMAT()](aql/functions-date.html#date_format).
-  If no format is specified, then the result will be an empty string.
+  If no format is specified, then the result is an empty string.

 **Example**